stephenllh/dog-breeds-classifier-webapp/README.md

 # Training the Image Classifier & Creating a Web App
-## Our example:  Food Images Classifier
+## Our example:  Dog Images Classifier

 The following were used for model **training** (see [requirements.txt](requirements.txt)):
 - fastai:  version 1.0.60